mesosphere/marathon/docs/plugin.md

 - If the library is not provided, it must not conflict with any library bundled with Marathon (for instance, different byte code manipulation libraries are known to interfere).
   Such a dependency should be defined as `compile` dependency in your build tool of choice.

-Dependant libraries that are not already provided by Marathon have to be shipped along with the plugin itself.
+Dependent libraries that are not already provided by Marathon have to be shipped along with the plugin itself.

 ### Packaging